 So, I am tentatively hopeful.
 I am not expecting a cure-all, like I have mentioned before.
 And I am still fatigued, as well as other POTS symptoms.
 But I guess I have reason to hope.
 Or, at least, an avenue to hope—so I reckon I'll take that when I can, yeah?

 Couple things before I forget: they are having me practice static standing in order to see if the exercise is helping.
 So seeing how long I can stand (next to a bed, of course) before symptoms occur and without shifting my weight/feet.
 (I'm not suggesting you start doing this!!!
 It was/is just an interesting thing to me.)
 POTS man.
-I had my husband try static standing and I said, "How long do you think you can stand like this?!" and he was like, "Um... a while."
+I had someone else try static standing and I said, "How long do you think you can stand like this?!" and they were like, "Um... a while."

 A normal response to standing is such a foreign concept to me sometimes.
-The fact that he just STOOD there for a while was, like, frigging witchcraft to me.
+The fact that they just STOOD there for a while was, like, frigging witchcraft to me.

 The second thing, that I think is super exciting!
 I have learned that the soleus muscle in the leg helps with blood flow!
 So, on the days I do weights, they are having me do soleus strengthening exercises which—guess WHAT!?—can be done sitting!